CynthiaKamau/k3-labs/readme.md

 # Chaos Engineers Labs - K3S cluster
+# Build k3lab using packer and deploy with terraform

 This repo builds a k3s cluster with one control-plane node and 3 worker-nodes in an autoscaling group.
 It also creates a bastion for controling the kubernetes cluster.